 It assumes you will be enrolled on a full-time basis.

 PLEASE NOTE: All students will receive an email with instructions to go to ZagWeb and either accept or decline financial aid.

-If you do not file the FAFSA, you will not be reviewed for federal or state assistance of any type.
+If you do not file the FAFSA, you will not be reviewed for federal assistance of any type.
 However, you may still be eligible for certain merit scholarships.

 8:00 a.m. to 4:00 p.m.